FunnelEnvy/generator-optcli/README.md

 ```bash
 gulp
 ```
-- or -
+__OR__
 ```bash
 gulp default
 ```

 ##### gulp watch
-Running this task is exactly like running the default task, except it will recompile your input folder into your output folder automatically whenever there is a change
+Running this task is exactly like running the default task, except it will recompile your input folder into your output folder automatically whenever there is a change.

 ```bash
 gulp watch